Work Study Employment (Federal & Institutional)

 Finding Work Study Jobs

-All students who have been awarded Federal Work Study financial aid are encouraged to find a job promptly.
-You can begin searching for a job before you are awarded, but cannot be hired under the Federal Work Study program until your award is made.
-Departments typically fill vacant positions before or around the beginning of the term.
+All students who desire to work on campus are encouraged to find a job promptly.
+You may begin searching for a job at your convenience but you cannot be hired under the Federal Work Study program until your eligibility is determined.
+Departments typically fill vacant positions shortly before the beginning of the term.
 Those interested in working during the fall semester should begin searching immediately after the end of the spring semester and/or throughout the Summer.
 In general, begin and continue searching one semester before you would like to begin work.

 The UCA Career Services Center maintains a list of Federal Work Study and Institutional Work Study jobs currently available.
 Please note that this list is not comprehensive and students are advised to contact departments directly to inquire about available positions.
 Spending a few hours on campus searching for a job significantly increases your chances of being hired.